NormalStudios/CurrentSilence/README.md

 Items, LightingModule, SoundModule, Voicelines

 To Do:

-Preselect giveaways don't show that they are pre-selected Python tool that automatically keeps doing giveaways
+Preselect giveaways don't show that they are pre-selected Python tool that automatically keeps doing giveaways Scraps bot can verify you through roblox
+Scraps bot can do giveaways if you join the Normal Studios group Python bot that goes in type soul spamming the discord server **HOW CAN ROBLOX RUN UNDER VIRTUALIZATION**